American Civil War Life: Union Infantryman – Life In Camp II

 Following are the items and descriptions of the clothing, accoutrements, other equipments, and weaponry that were issued to the infantry Volunteers.
 Some of this was similar to the items owned by, or issued to, the Militia:

 Pullover Shirt (Fig. 2) – these shirts were made of flannel, woolen, or muslin material, with two or three buttons for adjusting the collar and cuffs.
+White was often the color.
 Shirts were issued once per year, though many men preferred shirts sent from home!

-Woolen Socks (Fig. 3) – these came to the height of about mid-calf, and were issued once per year.
+Woolen Socks (Fig. 3) – these came to the height of about mid-calf, were often white or gray in color, and were issued once per year.

 Woolen Button-Fly Trousers with Braces (aka Suspenders; Fig's.
 4 - 5) – these trousers were usually either dark blue (early war) or sky blue (mid-war and beyond) in color and were made to wear from over the bellybutton down to the tops of the feet.
 Zippers hadn’t been invented yet, so the fly was kept closed by three small, metal buttons on the interior lining.
 A leather string through the back buttonholes at the waist allowed the wearer a small degree of adjustment.
 Suspenders, anchored on buttons, were used to keep the trousers in place.
 Some suspenders were elastic.